AlexanderFurman/Cognitive-Robotics-Project/README.md

 Finally, at each goal point we show the motion planning procedure for how the rover's arm will retrieve the geological sample without colliding with any of the cave's walls, and we do so using the Rapidly Exploring Random Trees (RRT) algorithm.
 We also implement the optimized RRT algorithm (known as RRT*) for this same purpose, and compare the efficiency of the two algorithms when applied to our problem.

 ### Running the Code
-In order to run the code, similar run the `python main.py` command from the command line with any of the following command line arguments:
+In order to run the code, simply run the command `python Ignorance.py` from the command line with any of the following command line arguments:
 ```
--h, --help  show this help message and exit
+  -h          Show this help message and exit
-  -nav NAV    Run the navigation simulation (default: True)
+  -nav        Run the navigation simulation (default: True)
-  -arm ARM    Run the arm simulation (default: True)
+  -arm        Run the arm simulation (default: True)
-  -n N        Number of goals to create (default: 3)
+  -n          Number of goals to create (default: 3)
-  -o O        Number of obstacles to create (default will randomize the number of obstacles) (default: None)
+  -o          Number of obstacles to create (default will randomize the number of obstacles) (default: None)
-  -s S        Number of samples for PRM (default: 200)
+  -s          Number of samples for PRM (default: 200)
-  -a A        Show animations (default: False)
+  -a          Show animations (default: False)
-  -k K        Show the k-nearest neighbors animation (default: False)
+  -k          Show the k-nearest neighbors animation (default: False)
-  -p P        Save .pddl files (default: False)
+  -p          Save .pddl files (default: False)
-  -i I        Save .png image files (default: False)
+  -i          Save .png image files (default: False)
-  -g G        Save .gif animation files (default: False)
+  -g          Save .gif animation files (default: False)
 ```
 *Dependencies:* Python 3, `numpy`, `matplotlib`, `os`, `imageio`, `shutil`, `networkx`, `copy`, `math`, `random`, `sys`, `scipy`, `warnings`, `unified_planning` (version=0.4.2.362.dev1), `unified_planning[fast-downward]`, `argparse`

 ## (1) Rover Navigation